Confident Relationships

 None of us is without the need for improved relational skills.
 Imperfect humans have room to grow, and when we accept the fact that skills contribute to our ability to thrive, we will embrace the challenge to grow our skills on purpose.
 That is what therapy and support groups do, grow skills on purpose.

-Here is a brief look at a group presentation about confident relationships that we hope encourages your motivation!
+Here is a brief look at a group presentation about confident relationships that I hope encourages your motivation!

 When couples are newly getting to know each other, the pace and depth of connection can vary — what feels light and playful for some may feel deeply intimate for others.
-Focus and curiosity are beautiful starting points, consistent feels better than abstract outreach for most bodies, but it’s mutual consent that anchors the heart, as we feel safe the layers of trust and commitment gradually build — like adding sweetness, one layer at a time, to a shared cake of connection.
+Focus and curiosity are beautiful starting points, and consistent clear expression of feels is endearing to most bodies.
+But it’s mutual consent that anchors the heart, as we feel safe the layers of trust and commitment gradually build—like adding sweetness, one layer at a time, to a shared cake of connection.

 Confident relationships require skill: